Known About Traveling in Local Trains Of Mumbai 2022

 Mumbai Local Trains

-The first few things a person new to this commuting option usually wants to know about are :
+The first few things a person new to this commuting options usually wants to know about are :

-1. How a Mumbai local train Looks ? : Below picture displays the latest looks of local train standing on a railway platform.
-More pictures of old looks of same and the current interior and things like railway premise, platform, indicators etc can be seen at this picture gallery.
+1. How a Mumbai local train Looks ?: Below picture displays the latest looks of the local train standing on a railway platform.
+More pictures of old looks of the same and the current interior and things like railway premise, platform, indicators, etc can be seen at this picture gallery.

 2. Best time to travel via local trains (To Avoid Crowd): It is one of the very important questions as train photos scare many first-timers, So I am glad you thought about the same.
-The answer to this question is NON-OFFICE hours, Since there is no one fixed office timings around Mumbai city, So comparative low crowded timings to travel is between 11:30 Am till 4:00 Pm.
+The answer to this question is NON-OFFICE hours, Since there are no fixed office timings around Mumbai city, So comparatively low crowded timings to travel is between 11:30 Am till 4:00 Pm.
 It also depends on the source and destination of travel.

 Also keep a note (in fact, the correct word is ‘care’) while boarding a destination train like Virar (Fast).
 If you plan to get down at Borivali (A suburban station between the city and destination Virar) never ever hold on to a Virar fast, People may literally be angry at you.
-Reason, Virar & Vasai locations at far north have a huge crowd, and if someone board this train when already has many direct options to Borivali then it is obvious.
+The reason, Virar & Vasai locations in the far north have a huge crowd, and if someone boards this train when already have many direct options to Borivali then it is obvious.

 Mumbai Railway Network Map